Skip to content

 Earn Your Way In

-Once you have earned the MicroMasters credential in Data, Economics, and Development Policy, you begin the admission process by simply registering—no application needed—for the following graduate-level course:
+Once you have earned the MicroMasters credential in Data, Economics, and Design of Policy, you begin the admission process by simply registering—no application needed—for the following graduate-level course:

 Prerequisites: To register for the course, you’ll need to pass our online test of critical reading and writing skills.
-Alternatively, you can complete EXPO 42b with a grade of B or higher at the undergraduate or graduate level to meet the proseminar registration requirement, but EXPO 42b will not count toward the degree.
+Alternatively, you can complete EXPO 42b Writing for the Social Sciences with a grade of B or higher at the undergraduate or graduate level to meet the proseminar registration requirement, but EXPO 42b will not count toward the degree.

 Grade Requirements: The proseminar must be completed with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.
 You have two registration attempts to earn the minimum grade of B in the proseminar, which cannot be more than two years old at the time of application.